3LISP FUNDAMENTALS

 (print "hello world")

 print both sends data to the REPL, but also returns the data as a value.
-That
+That means you can place print over many different kinds of code, making it useful for simple debugging.

 (defun factorial (x)

-(labels ((_factorial (n)
+(labels ((%factorial (n)

-(cond ((= n 0) 1)
+((= n 0) 1)

-(t (print (* n (_factorial (- n 1))))))))
+(t (print (* n (%factorial (- n 1))))))))

-(_factorial x)))
+(%factorial x)))

 (factorial 5)

-Result1 2 6 24 120 => 120
+1 2 6 24 120 => 120

 Using Sequence Operations on Strings

 Strings in Common Lisp are vectors of characters.
-As a result, all operations
+As a result, all operations that can be used on sequences can be used on strings or vectors (explained in a later chapter).

-concatenate combines two or more sequences–meaning it can combine lists,
+concatenate combines two or more sequences–meaning it can combine lists, vectors, or strings.
+The first argument specifies the output type.

 (concatenate 'list '(#\h #\e #\l #\l #\o #\space) '(#\w #\o #\r #\l #\d))